-I semester credit hour This course is a hands-on component to CIS465 and provide student with additional hands-on experience in 3D game and simulation modeling.
-Prerequisite: None Co-requisite: CIS465
+This course is a hands-on component to CIS465 and provide student with additional hands-on experience in 3D game and simulation modeling.

 CIS 470 - CIS Project III

 This course is specifically designed to support the overall CIS major and the student's selected concentration program by requiring the design of a project that encompasses objectives of their selected concentration.